duducp/django-drf/README.md

 This application makes use of Docker to facilitate during development and if necessary for production.

+If you are running the `make docker-run` command for the first time, you must create the superuser with the `make docker-createsuperuser` command to access the admin.

 Before executing the commands, make sure you have the docker installed on your device.